It’s standing majestically in the North Sea and has been guiding ships to safety for over 200 years.

 7. Disaster struck a lot before the lighthouse was built

-The Bell Rock Lighthouse was constructed in order to avoid the numerous shipwrecks that the rocks off the east coast of Scotland caused.
+The Bell Rock Lighthouse was constructed to avoid the numerous shipwrecks that the rocks off the east coast of Scotland caused.

 It’s estimated that on average, 6 ships were getting wrecked on the rocks that are located just below the sea surface every year.

 In one major storm around the turn of the 18th and 19th centuries, 70 ships were wrecked.
-It’s clear that a lighthouse was desperately needed.
+A lighthouse was desperately needed.

 8. An initial proposal was shelved

-The young and ambitious Scottish civil engineer Robert Stevenson understood that something needed to be done in order to avoid additional disasters.
+The young and ambitious Scottish civil engineer Robert Stevenson understood that something needed to be done to avoid additional disasters.

 In 1799, he was the first to submit a proposal for a lighthouse at the location the Bell Rock Lighthouse was constructed.